Why Caregivers?

 Understanding Caregiving

-What does it mean to be a caregiver-friendly church?
+What does it mean to be caregiver-friendly?

 Many caregivers don’t identify with the term.